Contrast-Security-OSS/docs/content/troubleshooting/setup/credentials/ResetSuperAdmin.md

 <!--
 title: "Reset the superadmin password"
 description: "EOP resetting of the SuperAdmin password"
-tags: "SuperAdmin EOP reset system"
+tags: "troubleshoot setup credentials SuperAdmin EOP reset system" -->
--->

 ## Use this procedure to reset the superadmin password in the Contrast TeamServer for Windows: